Skip to content

 1.1 Transaction authorization method has to allow a user to identify and acknowledge significant transaction data

-• The real risk,
+• The real risk

-• The technical capabilities and constraints of the chosen authorization method,
+• The technical capabilities and constraints of the chosen authorization method

-If a transaction process requires a user to enter transaction data into an external device, the user should be prompted for providing specific value (e.g. a target account number).
-Entering a value without meaningful prompt could be easily abused by malware using social engineering techniques as described in the example in paragraph 1.4.
+In general, the user must verify all significant transaction data as a part of the transaction authorization process.
+If a transaction process requires a user to enter transaction data into an external device, the user should be prompted to confirm a specific value in the transaction (e.g. a target account number).
+The absence of a meaningful prompt could be easily abused by social engineering techniques and malware as described below in Section 1.4.
 Also, for more detailed discussion of input overloading problems, see here.

 1.2 Change of authorization token should be authorized using the current authorization token